dndydon/ParticleTracker/README.md

 - [Swift Package Manager](https://swift.org/package-manager/):

-GitHub is a great way to distribute code and share projects, but installing and building on different machines can be a difficult problem.
-Swift Packages are designed to solve these issues.

-Eventually, not at first.
-Platform requirements are not yet known.
+Platform requirements are not yet confirmed.
 We could potentially distribute code to be built and run on Linux, Mac, or someday Windows machines.
 And iOS, if appropriate.

 ## License
 ParticleTracker is pre-released here under the MIT license.
 See [LICENSE](LICENSE.txt) for details.